Anpo protests: Growth of the protest movement

-The "May 19th Incident"
+May 19th Incident

 Meanwhile, in the National Diet the revised treaty faced an arduous path to ratification.
 Although the opposition Japan Socialist Party (JSP) controlled only about a third of the seats in the Diet, and thus lacked the votes to prevent ratification, the Socialists used a variety of parliamentary tactics to drag out debate, in hopes of preventing ratification before Eisenhower's planned arrival on June 19, and giving the extra-parliamentary protests more time to grow.

 With Eisenhower's visit approaching, Kishi became increasingly anxious to ratify the treaty in time.
 Moreover, the Diet session was scheduled to end almost a month earlier, on May 26.
 Late in the evening on May 19, Kishi took the desperate measure of suddenly and unexpectedly calling for a 50-day extension of the Diet session, in defiance of longstanding parliamentary norms and over the opposition of many members of his own ruling Liberal Democratic Party (LDP).
 When Socialist Diet members staged a sit-in in the halls of the Diet, Kishi took the unprecedented step of calling 500 police officers into the Diet chambers and having opposition lawmakers physically removed from the premises.
 Thereafter, with only members of his own party present, he passed the extension of the Diet Session.
 A final shock came after midnight, just after the extension was approved, when Kishi then called for immediate ratification of the treaty.
 With only members of Kishi's own party present, the revised Security Treaty was approved by the Lower House of the Diet with no debate and only a voice vote.
 According to Japanese law, if the Upper House failed to vote on the treaty, which seemed highly likely given the political chaos, the treaty would automatically take effect 30 days later on June 19, just in time for Eisenhower's arrival.

 Kishi's "anti-democratic" actions during this May 19th Incident (五・一九事件, Go-ichi-kyū jiken) stunned the nation and even much of his own party.
 Kishi received criticism from across the political spectrum, with even conservative newspapers calling for his resignation.
 In late May and into June, the anti-Treaty protests greatly increased in size, as many ordinary citizens took to the streets to express their outrage, and the aims of the protests expanded from protesting the Security Treaty to ousting Kishi and "protecting democracy."

 Large protests around the National Diet, the US Embassy, and the Prime Minister's Official Residence in Tokyo occurred on a near daily basis, and large-scale protests were staged in city centers all over Japan.
 In June, the Sōhyō labor federation carried out a series of nationwide general strikes.
 The June 15 strike involved 6.4 million workers across the country, making it the largest strike in Japan's history.